quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## Wind load curves improved

-The wind load curves for the default dataset of the Netherlands are now created using the same (KNMI-based) method as used for the [extreme weather years (1987, 1997, 2004)][weather years slide].
+The wind load curves for the default dataset of the Netherlands are now created using the same (KNMI-based) method as used for the [extreme weather years (1987, 1997, 2004)](/scenario/flexibility/flexibility_weather/extreme-weather-conditions).
 This ensures more consistency between the different datasets for the Netherlands.
-Check out our [Github documentation][wind curves documentation] for a more detailed explanation of this method.
+Check out our [Github documentation](https://github.com/quintel/etdataset-public/tree/master/curves/supply/wind) for a more detailed explanation of this method.

 -> ![](/assets/pages/whats_new/wind_curves_en.png) <-